rtCamp/action-deploy-wordpress/README.md

 > **⚠️ Note:** To use this GitHub Action, you must have access to GitHub Actions.
-GitHub Actions are currently only available in public beta (you must apply for access).
+GitHub Actions are currently only available in public beta.
+You can [apply for Github Actions beta access here](https://github.com/features/actions).

 This action is a part of [GitHub Actions Library](https://github.com/rtCamp/github-actions-library/) created by [rtCamp](https://github.com/rtCamp/).